boisgera/pandoc/mkdocs/cookbook.md

 But to exclude all words with a `notes` div, we need to detect when the iteration enters and exits such an element.
-The easiest way to do this is to record the depth of such divs[^99] when we enter them.
+The easiest way to do this is to record the depth of the div when we enter it.
 As long as we iterate on items at a greater depth, we're still in the div scope ; when this depth becomes equal or smaller than this recorded depth, we're out of it.
-Thus, a possible implementation of this pattern is:
+Thus, we can implement this pattern with:

 ``` python
 def is_notes(elt):